metrorailings/OwlBlog/content/posts/2021-playoffs-divisional-round-insights.md

 Will be worth watching the Bills defense line to see if any of their players can generate some impactful plays.

 It's a little concerning watching the Chiefs resort to Mahomes running the ball on multiple occasions in the first drive to generate any production.

+It took Josh Allen quite a few plays, but the Chiefs defense ultimately gave way and afforded him not one, but two lead-changing touchdowns late in the fourth quarter.
+Ultimately, Buffalo failed to come back successfully, but it was pretty remarkable to see Josh Allen successfully lead two touchdown drives to try and stamp Buffalo's ticket into the playoffs.
+I need to be more careful assessing these teams and their backbone.
+It's clear this Buffalo organization is very different from the team that was punched hard in the mouth in their first outing against New England.

+Speaking of which, this Kansas defense disappointed me.
+They were given more than enough opportunity to finish off Josh Allen and company and they were unable to do just that.
+Not sure why.